 Cost Share Requirement

-- State cost share is limited to the Local Council of Governments Fiscal Stress Index, which could be anywhere between 60-75% of total project costs.
-However, local governments may “overmatch” to achieve the desired outcome of the scope of work.
+- Local Government’s cost share is limited to the Local Council of Government’s Fiscal Stress Index; however, local governments may “overmatch” to achieve the desired outcome of the scope of work.

 Period of Performance